Ozan-sert/bookings-app/readme.md

 # Bookings and Reservations

-This project is a bookings and reservation system for a Bed & Breakfast.
+This project is a bookings/reservation system for a Bed & Breakfast.
 Visitors can search for accommodations by date and make an online reservation, while the site owner can manage reservations from a secure back end.

 ## Technologies Used
 [![Version](https://img.shields.io/badge/goversion-1.16.x-blue.svg)](https://golang.org)